 Emboldened by the Rebel victory at the Second Battle of Bull Run (August 28 to 30, 1862), Confederate commander Robert E. Lee decided to take the war to Northern soil in the late summer of 1862.
 On September 4, the Army of Northern Virginia began crossing the Potomac River and entered Maryland.
 Beyond Lee's military goals, the invasion was driven by economic and political motives.
 The Southern armies were in need of provisions.
 Taking the war north would allow Virginia farmers to harvest their crops, unmolested by Union troops.
 Additionally, the invasion would enable Southern troops to commandeer supplies from Northern farmers.
 Lee also hoped that giving Northerners a taste of war would serve to diminish their resolve.
 Finally, a victory on Northern soil might induce European powers to lend support to the South.

-Sensing McClellan's intentions, Lee slowed but was unable to prevent the Union army from advancing through the passes of South Mountain while the Confederate army reassembled.
-On September 15, both armies began creating battle lines along Antietam Creek, near Sharpsburg.
+Suspecting McClellan's intentions, Lee slowed Union army's advance through the passes of South Mountain while the Army of Northern Virginia reunited.
+On September 15, both armies began forming battle lines along Antietam Creek, near Sharpsburg in central Maryland.
 The battle began early in the morning on September 17, when a murderous artillery barrage and subsequent advance by General Joseph Hooker's troops drove Stonewall Jackson's men from their positions.
 Jackson, however, was reinforced about 7:00 a.m. and drove Hooker's forces back.
 A Union counterattack at about 9:00 a.m. regained some of the lost ground.
 Meanwhile, pitched fighting erupted along a road that afterwards became known as Bloody Road.
-The fighting raged for over three hours, with both sides taking heavy losses.
+The action raged for over three hours, with both sides taking heavy losses.

 Ohio units that participated in the Battle of Antietam included: